DavidGarHeredia/SRC-MSPP/README.md

 **Note 2:** After you have downloaded the data sets, you will see some *txt* files inside the directories of the above structure (with the name of *instances.txt* and *input.txt*).
 Forget about them.
 They correspond to an old way of executing the experiments.

 Inside each directory of type *problem_of_size_Nx*, you will find directories of type *problem_y*.
 These contain instances to be solved.
-For example, in the data from the link provided, you will find inside each directory of type *problem_of_size_Nx*, 3 directories, each of them corresponding to a different flight plan (details in **(Citation TBA)**).
+For example, in the data from the link provided, you will find inside each directory of type *problem_of_size_Nx*, 3 directories, each of them corresponding to a different flight plan (details in [1]).

 Inside each directory of type *problem_y*, you will find 2 items: